Alectinib monotherapy [ALE1]

 - The patient will be treated until loss of clinical benefit or excessive toxicity or patient choice to discontinue treatment, whichever is the sooner

-- When a treatment break of more than 6 weeks beyond the expected 4-weekly cycle length is needed, I will complete a treatment break approval form to restart treatment.
+- When a treatment break of more than 6 weeks beyond the expected 4-weekly cycle length is needed, the prescribing clinician will complete a treatment break approval form to restart treatment.

 - The prescribing clinician is aware that a) none of brigatinib or ceritinib or crizotinib are to be used following disease progression on alectinib as there is no current clear evidence to support treatment with any of these agents after disease progression on alectinib and b) after disease progression on alectinib, the only subsequent ALK inhibitor commissioned by NHS England as next line therapy is lorlatinib. and c) after disease progression during treatment with adjuvant alectinib or within 6 months of completion of treatment with adjuvant alectinib, re-treatment with alectinib is not commissioned.